 And sometimes, they just needed to listen more.
 Regardless of your age, isn’t that one of the greatest lessons of all?

 The Secrets of the Jedi is available now from Insight Kids.
-To order your own copy and help Youtini out in the process, you can click HERE to use our Amazon affiliate link.
+Order your own copy and help Youtini out in the process with our Amazon affiliate link.